morsimantov/Park-Me/README.md

 ### Favorites (Saved Lots)

-You can save your preffered parking lots (by marking the star icon on the right) and they'll be saved for you in the Favorites category.
+You can save your preferred parking lots (by marking the star icon on the right) and they'll be saved for you in the Favorites category.

 <img src="https://github.com/morsimantov/Park-Me/assets/92635551/eb87a0d1-de0a-4f34-8e98-87fd2e8e3783" height="550" />

 ### Parking Lots Nearby

 You can check out the parking lots that are currently near you.
-Near the the available lots there's a green spot (red spot for full and orange for crowded).
+Near the available lots there's a green spot (red spot for full and orange for crowded).

 <img src="https://github.com/morsimantov/Park-Me/assets/92635551/7c426c54-f248-4c6e-bf60-2a02c127adb2" height="550" />